-S&A reader Franz, who's been keeping me informed with some of the goings on in Brazil film and TV lately, tells me that Lazaro Ramos is the Denzel Washington of Brazil and his wife Tais Araujo is the country's Halle Berry.
-Oh, by the way, they are married... and just had a baby!
+S&A reader Franz, who keeps me abreast of some of the goings-on in Brazil film and TV, tells me that Lazaro Ramos is the Denzel Washington of Brazil, and Tais Araujo is the country's Halle Berry.
+Oh, and by the way, they are a couple (above).

-Franz also forwarded me THIS recent article which highlights Ramos' history-making role as the first black lead actor in a Brazilian soap opera; a head-scratcher to almost anyone who is aware of the fact that almost half of the country's population identifies as black or bi-racial (specifically black and white ancestry), and it's the nation with the largest number of African descendants outside of the African continent.
+Franz also forwarded me THIS recent article which highlights Ramos' history-making role as the first black lead actor in a Brazilian soap opera; a head-scratcher to almost anyone who is aware of the fact that Brazil alone has the largest number of African descendants outside of the African continent.

 The article's focus isn't entirely on Ramos, as it goes on to lament the lack of on-screen diversity in Brazil, with blacks still noticeably absent in the performance arts (film, TV, theater mostly); sound familiar??